No Burden

 No Burden is the debut studio album by American singer-songwriter Lucy Dacus, released February 26, 2016 by EggHunt Records, then subsequently re-released September 9, 2016 by Matador Records.

 Background and promotion

+The album's recording was supported by a Kickstarter campaign, which fulfilled its fundraising goal two weeks ahead of the deadline.
 The album was recorded in one day in Nashville, with a band that had barely learned the songs.
 It was promoted by the singles “I Don’t Wanna Be Funny Anymore” and “Strange Torpedo”.

 Music and lyrics

 The fulcrum of the instrumentation on No Burden is Dacus' rhythm guitar playing, which consists of downpicking comparable to that of The Strokes.
 Corey Henderson of Exclaim! said that Dacus' "smooth, rich voice dances gracefully over the rougher guitar riffs and drums found all over [the album]."
 The album's music has also drawn comparisons to Sharon Van Etten and Angel Olsen.
 Jeff Terich of American Songwriter opined that Dacus' voice is "closer to the jazzy pop of someone like Feist than the stream-of-consciousness sing-speak of Courtney Barnett."
 The album also contains some elements of blues music.

 Christopher Laird of PopMatters compared the album to Julien Baker's Sprained Ankle despite their stylistic dissimilarities, likening the listening experience of the two albums to "reading an engulfing book."
 He described the album's lyrical content: "Dacus essentially takes two approaches here: first, she writes based in reality, often commenting on her and others’ messy journey through life. [...]
 Second, she writes moody allegories laced with heady imagery.
 These often start out like the rest, but slowly detour into reveries."
 Terich said: "Even when the subject matter is fraught with sadness or uncertainty, it’s never delivered in such a way as to set the listener on edge.
 She’s letting us in on a private conversation, one in which we’re not eavesdropping but a welcome ear."
 The album' lyrics explore themes such as social roles.
 Ryan J. Prado of Paste said: "Dacus challenges the little boxes everyone seems forced into at one time or another, exposing them for the weak material they’re built from."
 According to Taylor Ysteboe of Paste, Dacus occasionally "drops the 'g's' from '-ing' verbs" in the album's lyrics.